chinamike65/hugo-tuolesi/content/book2/book2en.md

 After praying, Vajrasattva's body emits immeasurable light, and in each light there is a double-figure Vajrasattva to save sentient beings in the six realms.

-4. The Hundred-character Mantra:
+4. The Hundred-syllable Mantra:

+om benza sato samaya manu palaya benza sato té nopa tishta dridho mé bhava sutokhayo mé bhava supokhayo mé bhava anurakto mé bhava sarva siddhi mé prayatsa sarva karma sutsa mé tsittam shré yah kuru hung ha ha ha ha ho bhagavan sarva tathagata benza ma mé muntsa badzra bhava maha samayasato ah hung pé

-Om Banzarsa Samaymani Bharaya Banzaersa Tinowad Chakzhi Jumei Bawasud Doha Yome Bawasupo Poha Yome Bawa Anoja Dome Bawasawas Dime Zaya Zha Sarwa Karma Su Zha Mai Zi as a wash day to raise Gu Ru hum ha ha ha ha Hu Bha Gawa Sa Ri Wada Ta Gada Ban Zha Er Mami Men Zha Ban Zha Er Bawa Ma Hasa There are seven types of visualizations of the Hundred-syllable Mantra of Ma Yasattva and Vajrasattva: the lower row to eliminate karma; the upper row to eliminate karma;埵.
+There are seven types of visualizations of the Hundred-syllable Mantra of Vajrasattva and Vajrasattva: the lower row to eliminate karma; the upper row to eliminate karma;埵.

 (1) Eliminate karmic obstacles down

 The first is lower row visualization, in which obstacles are expelled from under the practitioner's body.

-When reciting the Vajrasattva Hundred-Symbol Mantra, visualize the moon plate in the heart of Vajrasattva, a "Hum" character in the middle of the moon plate, and the mantra of Vajrasattva around the "Hum" character - Hundred-character Ming curse.
+When reciting the Vajrasattva Hundred-syllable Mantra, visualize the moon plate in the heart of Vajrasattva, a "Hum" character in the middle of the moon plate, and the mantra of Vajrasattva around the "Hum" character - Hundred-syllable Mantra.

 After visualizing the mantra wheel, visualize a lot of white nectar coming out of the mantra wheel.
 The nectar fills the whole body of Vajrasattva and flows out from the pores of Vajrasattva's body.